IlyaSlesar/autozippy/README.md

 For creating archives built-in library tarfile and 3rd-party library py7zr are used.

 ### Limitations
 Currently AutoZippy supports only 7z and tar archives as 2 most popular formats.
 Tar archives currently do not support encryption due to a lack of non-interactive GnuPG assymetric encryption in python.
-Though, nothing prevents you from encrypting a tar archive inside a 7z one.
+However, nothing prevents you from encrypting a tar archive inside a 7z one.

 ## YAML Preset
 YAML presets consist of archives and their settings.
-Every setting can be specified either on a file-wide level or overriden for specific archive with the notable exclusion of timestamps - they currently can onle be specified on a preset-wide level.
+Every setting can be specified either on a file-wide level or overriden for specific archive with the notable exclusion of timestamps - they currently can only be specified on a preset-wide level.
 Aside from universal settings, like output directory, every format has its own specific settings, like algorithms, header encryption and compression level.

 Archives and their settings are specified under `archives`.
 There they are listed by their filenames and each has to contain at least one file under its own `files` section.